ivanblazevic/textural-js/README.md

 <h5>Format</h5>
-Text can be formatted to any know format such as camelCase, snake_case, slug-case, human case.
+Text can be formatted to any known format such as camelCase, snake_case, slug-case, human case.

 Note: you can use upper, lower and capitalize prefix for any kind of format, e.g uppersnake will produce: SNAKE_CASE